Jacob L. Mey

 Jacob Louis Mey (30 October 1926 – 10 February 2023) was a Dutch-born Danish professor of linguistics, specializing in pragmatics.
 He was professor emeritus in the Institute of Language and Communication at the University of Southern Denmark, after retiring in 1996.

 Career

 Mey received his PhD in Linguistics from the University of Copenhagen in 1960, supervised by Louis Hjelmslev.
 He has also worked at the University of Oslo, the University of Texas at Austin, Georgetown University, Yale University, Tsukuba University, The National Language Research Institute, Tokyo, Northwestern University, the City University of Hong Kong, the University of Frankfurt, Universidade Estadual de Campinas, Universidade de Brasília, the University of Haifa and Haifa Technion, Södertörn University College, and Örebro University.

 Until 2010, he was chief editor of the Journal of Pragmatics, which he founded in 1977 with Hartmut Haberland.
-He was chief editor of RASK, the international journal of language and communication, and one of the editors of Pragmatics & Society.
+He was chief editor of RASK, the international journal of language and communication, and one of the founding editors of Pragmatics & Society.

 Mey originated the notion of the pragmeme.

 In 1992 he was awarded an honorary doctorate by the University of Zaragoza.